knowrob/knowrob/knowrob_mongo/README.md

 knowrob_mongo
 ===

-This package implements a mongo client for KnowRob that transparently integrates logged data into the reasoning process.
+This package implements a mongo client using libmongoc-1.0.0, and declares a couple of Prolog predicates to interact with mongo DB from Prolog code.
-This is accomplished by symbolic data abstraction on demand given a reasoning task at hand.
+This includes predicates used to store, update or retrieve documents, as well as exporting, importing collections, and setting up their search indices.

-Abstracted symbols correspond to OWL properties in the [KnowRob ontology](http://knowrob.org/doc/knowrob_taxonomy) (e.g., logged spatial information may be abstracted to some specific spatial relation on demand).
+One usecase is logging of ROS messages, in which case each DB collection corresponds to a ROS topic and is named accordingly.

-Each DB collection corresponds to a ROS topic and is named accordingly, the records in collections are messages published on the topic and their structure is given by ROS message definitions.
+The records in collections are messages published on the topic and their structure is given by ROS message definitions.
 Using [mongodb-log](https://github.com/code-iai/ros-mongodb_log)
 ROS messages can be recorded in advance or while KnowRob is running.